 Under his leadership, Cougar programs have reached NCAA Championships in six sports, while student-athletes have collected 28 All-America certificates, 79 All-Conference, 461 Academic All-Conference selections and four conference champions.

 Prior to WSU, Chun spent the prior five and a half years leading Florida Atlantic University athletics and the previous 15 years at Ohio State University in a multitude of roles from 1997 through 2012, culminating as the executive associate athletics director.

-On a national level, Chun currently serves on the NCAA Baseball Rules Committee.
-He also was named to the National Association of Collegiate Directors of Athletics (NACDA) executive committee in 2016.
+On a national level, Chun has served on the NCAA Baseball Rules Committee and was also named to the National Association of Collegiate Directors of Athletics (NACDA) executive committee in 2016.
 Chun completed a three-year term on the NCAA Division I Baseball Committee from 2013-16.
 He also serves as a mentor in the NCAA Pathways program.
 Chun had previously served on the executive committee for the National Association for Athletics Development Directors (NAADD) and was a longtime board member for the Columbus, Ohio chapter of the National Football Foundation and College Hall of Fame.
 In 2011, Chun was selected for the inaugural class of the Division 1A Athletics Directors Association Fellowship Program.